dacmanj/hubitat/MoenFloStandalone/readme.md

 # Moen Flo for Hubitat

 ## License
-Flo by Moen Device Manager for Hubitat by David Manuel is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0).
+Moen Flo for Hubitat by David Manuel is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0).
 Software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

 ## Installation